sematext/docs/docs/logs/rsyslog.md

 With TCP, the *action* line looks similar to UDP, except you'll have two
 @ signs.

-If you're authorizing using Logsene application token:
+If you're authorizing using Logs App token:

 ``` bash
 *.* @@logsene-syslog-receiver.sematext.com;LogseneFormat